opendatacube/odc-stac-prototype/README.md

 ```
 ##### We need a STAC-compliant Json file, STAC.json, in the last directory above.

-This STAC.json can, presumably, be read by a third party STAC browser similar to [this](http://iserv-stac.netlify.com/item/2014/01/02/IPR201401020901061496N02371W) without a need to write separate code to interpret the data.
+This STAC.json can, presumably, be read by a third party STAC browser similar to [this](http://iserv-stac.netlify.com/item/2014/01/02/IPR201401020901061496N02371W) or [this](https://s3-us-west-2.amazonaws.com/ai-gravitylab-stacbrowser/stacb.html) without a need to write separate code to interpret the data.

 ## Program Overview
 The program, 'parse_direct.py', is a python program that can be executed as commandline, within a bash script or within crontab.
 The code is self-contained and requires only the standard Python modules.
 Parameters to the program can be given in a configuration file in YAML format or as commandline params.

 The program will read two files listed above, bounds.geojson and ARD-METADATA.yaml, to create the Json file and save the latter as 'stac.json' in the above item directory.

+Since each day's or tile's items can run into thousands, it may take several minutes to hours to complete.
+Be patient!
+A parallelised program
+is planned to speed up the process.

 ## Program Details